pedromvaz/sql-portfolio/README.md

 This will allow me to import the CSV files one by one, and then apply some normalization to the data, while inserting it into "final tables" (as opposed to "load tables").

 ### Importing the CSV files
-To import a CSV file, I had to copy the WHR files to folder C:\sqlite\whr, and then run the following commands in SQLite:
+Following the instructions on [sqlitetutorial](https://www.sqlitetutorial.net/sqlite-import-csv/), in order to import a CSV file, I had to copy the WHR files to folder C:\sqlite\whr, and then run the following commands in SQLite:

 ```
 .mode csv